 Nutritional values per 100g

-As previously mentioned, you do have the option of printing your own words, drawings, and outlines.
+As previously mentioned, you have the option of printing your own words, drawings, and outlines.
 You get access to these via the Mycusini Club once you have registered your Mycusini Chocolate 3D Printer on their site.
-Within here, you have access to the template library (of which all are on the SD card anyway), Tips & Tricks which give you the instructions to download as well as some videos.
+Within here, you have access to the template library (of which all are on the SD card anyway), Tips & Tricks which give you the instructions to download and some videos.
 There are also various applications to choose which are detailed below.
-When going into each application, you are presented with an option to choose which method of printing you are doing.
-There is currently only Choco at the moment, so it’s possible MyCusini will expand on this in future developments.
+When going into each application, they present you with an option to choose which method of printing you are doing.
+There is only Choco at the moment, so it’s possible MyCusini will expand on this in future developments.
 Let’s see what the applications are.

-Here you can write your own text, of which the letters will be joined up.
+Here you can write your own text, of which it will join the letters up.
 You can change the size and height.

 Here you can write a text that isn’t joined up and also change the font.
 There are currently only four fonts to choose from, but hopefully, this will expand.
 Again, you can change the height and size of the text.